Sure Dividend

 KraftHeinz is a processed food and beverages company that owns a product portfolio that includes food products such as condiments, sauces, cheese & dairy, frozen & chilled meals, and infant diet & nutrition.
 The company was created in 2015 in a merger between Kraft Food Group and H. J. Heinz Company, orchestrated by Berkshire Hathaway and 3G Capital.

-The Kraft-Heinz Company reported its fourth-quarter earnings results on February 14.
-The company reported that its revenues totaled $6.9 billion during the quarter, which was down 7% compared to the revenues that Kraft-Heinz generated during the previous year’s period.
+The Kraft-Heinz Company reported its first quarter earnings results on May 1.
+Revenues totaled $6.4 billion during the quarter, which was down 1.2% compared to the revenues that Kraft-Heinz generated during the previous year’s period.
 This was slightly worse than what the analyst community had expected.

-Kraft-Heinz’s organic sales were down by 1%.
-Organic sales were better than reported sales due to the impact of a 53rd week during the previous year.
-Forex headwinds and portfolio changes due to divestments that Kraft-Heinz made also impacted the comparison to some degree.
+Kraft-Heinz’ organic sales were down by 0.5%.
+Organic sales were better than reported sales due to the impact of currency rate movements, while portfolio changes due to some divestments that Kraft-Heinz made over the last year also impacted the comparison to some degree.

 Click here to download our most recent Sure Analysis report on Kraft-Heinz (preview of page 1 of 3 shown below):